 Here you will find resources, games and activities to help you start teaching phonics skills at home.
 However, teaching phonics to your children is going to take a little background knowledge, patience and time.
 Taking that time and a little patience is going to have huge benefits to instill the skills, confidence and love of reading that can turn those emergent readers into fluent ones.
 Moving from learning to read and onto reading to learn.

 Phonics skills can be taught at home by implementing a routine and showing awareness of the developmental stage of your children.
 It is important to build and scaffold your lessons and tasks.
-Using songs, YouTube and resources from teachers and online you can greatly develop your children’s Phonics skills.
+Using songs, YouTube and resources you can greatly develop your children’s Phonics skills.

 Schools are an integral part of this teaching journey of course, but they are not the only key factor.
 Depending where you are reading this it is likely schools now follow a more systematic approach to the teaching of reading and reading skills and this will include phonics.

 I remember when I went to school, a long time ago, we didn’t learn phonics.
 The only reason I can speak to you with any semblance of authority is that I am now an English teacher of more years than I care to admit.
 The vast majority of this time has been involved in the teaching of reading and phonics skills to young children.

 Without a little knowledge it is both unfair and obviously very difficult to help your child learn these skills.
 To help parents and teachers with teaching phonics skills at home we have put together this guide to help all those who are looking for a start on how to get phonics and reading from the classroom and into the home as well.

 The good news is you don’t have to spend 15 years teaching it to be able to do this.
 (I let how long slip, didn’t I!)